 - Provide requested information and explain your request in a brief statement

-- Obtain appropriate signatures and statements from Institute personnel
+- Obtain appropriate statements and signatures from your advisor and instructor

-- Submit the petition to the CAP Staff Associate.
+- Submit the petition to the CAP Staff Associate before the deadline.

 You must submit a separate petition form for each request.
 The Committee considers each request individually, and may choose to approve one petition while denying another, based on the merits of each case.